Jerri Zbiral (born Jaroslava Irena Zbíralová), 1948

 “Since my mother had been married to František, who worked for ČTK, who was an announcer, she had a very good pension.
 So not only was she receiving concentration camp money for the government, the Czech government, she was also receiving a pension, which was a sizeable amount of money, apparently, from ČTK.
 She was receiving it, as was my sister.
 So she had money.
 And by the way, they relocated all the women, put all the women in Kládno, and every Lidice woman was given a home in Kládno, and we were given a home where my grandmother lived on the ground floor and we, my mother and sister, lived on the top floor.
 So, they were living in Kládno, and then they had money.

-Jerri says her family back in Czechoslovakia automatically thought that she and her parents were rich in the New World:
+Jerri says that her relatives in Czechoslovakia automatically thought that she and her family were rich